Q: What certification examinations does UCNS offer?

 Q: How much time do I have to complete the examination?

-Certification examinations consist of 200 multiple-choice questions.
-Autonomic Disorders, Behavioral Neurology & Neuropsychiatry, Geriatric Neurology, Headache Medicine, and Neuro-oncology examinations must be completed within four hours and examinations in Clinical Neuromuscular Pathology, Neurocritical Care, and Neuroimaging must be completed within five hours.
+A: Certification examinations consist of 200 multiple-choice questions.
+Autonomic Disorders, Behavioral Neurology & Neuropsychiatry, Headache Medicine, and Neuro-oncology examinations must be completed within four hours and examinations in Clinical Neuromuscular Pathology, Interventional Neurology, Neurocritical Care, and Neuroimaging must be completed within five hours.

 Q: How am I notified of my results?

-All candidates will be notified of their results by mail only.
+A: All candidates will be notified of their results by mail only.
 Results are mailed out approximately eight to ten weeks after the exam.
-Results will not be given via phone, fax, or e-mail.
+Results will not be given via phone, fax, or email.

 Q: What if I fail my exam?